Swiss safe harbor interest rates

 Switzerland (borrower) from Related Party (lender)

-The maximum interest rate suggested by the SFTA for loans granted by a related party to a Swiss entity in Swiss francs (CHF) should be calculated using the minimum lending rate in CHF increased by a specific spread, as follows:
+The maximum interest rate suggested by the SFTA for loans granted by a related party to a Swiss entity in CHF should be calculated using the minimum lending rate in CHF increased by a specific spread, as follows:

 Switzerland (lender or borrower) to Related Party (borrower or lender)